 Sakurajima Visitor Center

 The history of the eruptions and development of Sakurajima and the transitions of vegitation are exhibited and explained in an easy-to-understand manner.
-There are also interactive facilities including an eruption simulation and high definition theater (refer to the Reference Materials for details).
+There are also interactive facilities including an eruption simulation and high definition theater.

 Sakurajima International Volcanic Sabo Center

-A museum for looking at and experiencing the horrors of disasters caused by volcanic activities and mudslides, and various countermeasures for preventing such disasters (refer to the Reference Materials for details).
+A museum for looking at and experiencing the horrors of disasters caused by volcanic activities and mudslides, and various countermeasures for preventing such disasters.

 Arimura Lava Observatory